There is something about neat handwriting that makes it aesthetic and pleasant to look at.

 Another good resource it the iampeth.com website that offers a variety of lessons and videos on improving penmanship.
 They even have a section on handwriting for left-handed people, which is an often overlooked problem.

 Finally, you might enjoy some articles on our own website as well.
 Although many different kinds of pens can be used for handwriting and penmanship, the commonly preferred option is the fountain pen.
-If you don’t own a good fountain pen yet, check out our buyer’s guide!
+If you don’t own a good pen yet, check out our fountain pen buyer’s guide!

 Instructional Videos on Writing